Proven-Paradox/shaper-system/Handbook.md

 * Props to illustrate circumstances on the battlefield.
 * Access to a search engine.
 > This should be limited to the Arbiter in some settings.
 In settings where access to the Internet or an equivalent is common, this could be available to players as well.

+> Hello.
+This is Dox.
+We're in a box right now.
+Text in a Dox Box is me speaking to the reader directly rather than as part of the rules.
+In these, I'll add clarifications, examples, and recommendations to help understand the rules or run the game smoothly.

 ## Rolling Dice
 In general when you are asked to roll dice in Story Shaper, you will roll a pair of 10-sided dice.
 This gets you a range of 2 to 20, with results in the middle being significantly more likely than extreme results.
 You will then add the results together, and add a modifier to that which is based on your character’s character sheet (more on that later).
 The higher the result, the better you did at the task in question.